Christophe-pere/Python_crash_course/README.md

 # Python_crash_course
-This repository contains different notebooks to learn python the easy way
+This repository will contain different notebooks to learn python the easy way by practicing.
+The choice of notebook is to help people to practice and understand how the language work.

+## Python Basics
+---

+## Python Numbers

+## Python Strings

+## Python Data Structures

+## Python Block Controls & Functions & Loops

+## Python Regular Expression

+## Python Datetime

+## Python Classes

+## Python Metaprogramming